 Normally, 10 to 20 mL of pleural fluid, similar in composition to plasma but lower in protein (< 1.5 g/dL), is spread thinly over visceral and parietal pleurae, facilitating movement between the lungs and chest wall.
 The fluid enters the pleural space from systemic capillaries in the parietal pleurae and exits via parietal pleural stomas and lymphatics.
 Pleural fluid accumulates when too much fluid enters or too little exits the pleural space.

-Pleural effusions are usually categorized as transudates or exudates based on laboratory characteristics of the fluid (see see Criteria for Identifying Exudative Pleural Effusions).
+Pleural effusions are usually categorized as transudates or exudates based on laboratory characteristics of the fluid (see Table 2: Criteria for Identifying Exudative Pleural Effusions).
 Whether unilateral or bilateral, a transudate can usually be treated without extensive evaluation, whereas the cause of an exudate requires investigation.
-There are numerous causes (see see Causes of Pleural Effusion ).
+There are numerous causes (see Table 3: Causes of Pleural Effusion ).

 Transudative effusions are caused by some combination of increased hydrostatic pressure and decreased plasma oncotic pressure.
 Heart failure is the most common cause, followed by cirrhosis with ascites and by hypoalbuminemia, usually due to the nephrotic syndrome.

 Exudative effusions are caused by local processes leading to increased capillary permeability resulting in exudation of fluid, protein, cells, and other serum constituents.
 Causes are numerous; the most common are pneumonia, cancer, pulmonary embolism, viral infection, and TB.
 Yellow nail syndrome is a rare disorder causing chronic exudative pleural effusions, lymphedema, and dystrophic yellow nails—all thought to be the result of impaired lymphatic drainage.